yxlin/ggdmcModel/README.md

-# ggdmcModel
-ggdmcModel provides tools for specifying and examining experimental design associated with cognitive models (e.g., diffusion decision models) for use with the 'ggdmc' package.
+'ggdmcModel' provides a set of tools for specifying and examining experimental designs associated with choice response time models (e.g., the Diffusion Decision Model).
+This package allows users to define how experimental factors influence one or more model parameters using R-style model specification syntax, while also checking the logical consistency of these associations.
+Additionally, it integrates with the 'ggdmc' package, which employs Differential Evolution Markov Chain Monte Carlo (DE-MCMC) sampling to optimise the model parameter.

 # Getting Started

 ```
 # Setting up a minimal LBA model
 pkg <- c("lbaModel", "ggdmcPrior")
-suppressPackageStartupMessages(tmp <- sapply(pkg, require, character.only = TRUE))
+sapply(pkg, require, character.only = TRUE)

 model <- BuildModel(
     p_map = list(A = "1", B = "1", t0 = "1", mean_v = "M", sd_v = "1", st0 = "1"),